 The raw water wash down on your Sailfish Boat is powered by a Shur-flo Pro Blaster Pump which creates a pressurized system, once the pump is turned on and pressure is created the pump will shut down until more pressure is needed.

-The raw water wash down pump can be accessed through the bilge access door in the aft of the boat.
+The raw water wash down pump can be accessed through the aft starboard hatch.
 To operate make sure the seacock is in the open position.
 The hose fitting for the wash down is located in the transom splash well, to use simply attach a hose with a nozzle and turn the switch on.
 Pressure will build up in the hose and the nozzle and as you spray the pump will continue to engage as needed.